streamr-dev/examples/README.md

 We strive to achieve our vision of a decentralized data economy.
 The Data Fund is an allocation of 10 million DATA created to support projects that further this vision.
 We support two types of grants:

 - Up to $5,000 USD for building integrations, demo apps, adding quality open data streams, research, community initiatives and other smaller projects.
-- Project Grants: Up to $50,000 USD to fund major integrations, Data Union applications, data tools and other large scale projects.
-- If you're interested in applying for The Data Fund, visit our application.
-If you still have questions, reach out to us on Discord.

 #### Useful links
 - Website https://streamr.network